-The Audit & Standards Committee annually endorses the Risk Management Strategy which now incorporates a Risk Assurance Protocol which requires Senior Officers to regularly certify that the assurance framework has been reviewed and mitigating controls are operating as intended.
+The Audit & Standards Committee annually endorses the Risk Management Strategy which incorporates a Risk Assurance Protocol which requires Senior Officers to regularly certify that risks have been reviewed and mitigating controls are operating as intended.
 The results are collated and monitored centrally.
-The Audit & Standards Committee are also now scheduled to receive additional reports on risk management throughout the municipal year.
+The Audit & Standards Committee also receive additional reports on risk management throughout the municipal year.

 Corporate Board and Cabinet also review the most significant risks in the Corporate Risk Register each quarter.

 There is a statutory requirement for the Council to undertake an adequate and effective internal audit of it's accounting record and system of internal control.
 This is a responsibility delegated to the Treasurer.
+Internal Audit operates as an independent, objective assurance and consulting service designed to add value and improve an organisation's operations.
+It operates a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.

-Internal Audit has operated in accordance with the Code of Practice for Internal Audit in Local Government until April 2013 when the new Public Sector Internal Audit Standards were adopted.
-Internal Audit is under the day-to-day control of the Head of Audit Services who acts independently.
-Internal Audit's primary role is to independently review and report on whether risks facing the Council are effectively managed and controlled.
-It has a rolling programme of audits that, over a period of years, is intended to review all areas of major risk within the Council.
+Internal Audit is under the day-to-day control of the Head of Audit Services who ensures the service operates in accordance with the Public Sector Internal Audit Standards.
+Internal Audit has a rolling programme of audits that, over a period of years, is intended to review all significant areas of risk, control and governance within the Council.
 The priority of different areas of the programme is determined by Internal Audit's own assessment of risks [including the Corporate Risk Register], controls and overall assurance framework.
-Internal Audit Plans are approved by the Audit & Standards Committee and the Plan is designed to ensure coverage of all significant elements of the governance framework e.g. human resources and, project management.
+Internal Audit plans are approved by the Audit & Standards Committee.